 Sign up your fourth grader today >> Use this cool program so that next year when we have fourth graders again, we can try it, too!

 New in 2021, the California State Parks Adventure Pass provides fourth graders and their families with free access to 19 state park sites.
 Details about obtaining a pass and using it can be found at www.parks.ca.gov/AdventurePass.
 The program was developed to support kids’ physical and mental health by creating more access to outdoor spaces.
 The state initiative is very similar to the above federal one.

 An Adventure Pass can be used at destinations near the Bay Area, including the California State Railroad Museum in Sacramento, Samuel P. Taylor State Park in Marin, and Hendy Woods State Park in Sonoma County.
 See the full list here.
 There are lots of great destinations for a day trip or longer vacation—who’s up for a Spring Break hiking trip?

 Get your fourth grader an Adventure Pass today by going to ReserveCalifornia.com or calling 800.444.7275.
-To use the pass, print one out, save a screenshot on your phone, or have it mailed to your home.
-Then, simply show the Adventure Pass to a staff member upon arrival to the state park destination.
+To use the pass, print one out, save a screenshot on your phone or have it mailed to your home.
+Then, simply show the Adventure Pass to a staff member upon arrival at the state park destination.

 There are so many beautiful places to enjoy the outdoors and learn about nature, the land, and its people.
 Get a pass today and get outside!